Museums in Basel are not just a storage of cultural treasures. They ARE a cultural treasure!

 Admission ticket: 8/5 CHF.

-The Pharmacy Museum ticket is also valid for the Anatomical Museum in Pestalozzistrasse 20, where you can see a fair amount of human steaks.
+The Basel Pharmacy Museum ticket is also valid for the Anatomical Museum of the University of Basel in Pestalozzistrasse 20, where you can see a fair amount of human steaks.
 As long as you have a stomach for it!

-3. Museum of Cultures – Museum der Kulturen Basel
+3. Museum of Cultures Basel – Museum der Kulturen Basel

 Under an extravagant folded honeycomb roof signed by the local architects Herzog & de Meuron (famous for Tate Modern in London and the Bird’s Nest stadium in Beijing), the renovated building in the medieval center of Basel houses the Museum of Cultures.